ashlynstrickland23/PowerBI_Portfolio/Google_Analytics_Dashboard/README.md

 ## 📊 Description

 This project demonstrates an interactive **Power BI dashboard** built for Google Analytics.
-It highlights KPIs such as **Sessions, Users, Bounce Rate, Conversion Rate, Revenue, and Engagement Metrics**,
-with drill-downs by **country, campaign, and date**.
-Using a **mock analytics dataset**, the dashboard showcases
-skills in **data modeling, DAX, Power Query, and visualization design**, helping businesses uncover insights into
-website performance and user behavior.
+It highlights KPIs such as **Sessions, Users, Bounce Rate, Conversion Rate, Revenue, and Engagement Metrics**, with drill-downs by **country, campaign, and date**.
+Using a **mock analytics dataset**, the dashboard showcases skills in **data modeling, DAX, Power Query, and visualization design**, helping businesses uncover insights into website performance and user behavior.

 ---

 ## 📂 Dataset

-- Mock dataset stored in **Excel** and connected through **Power Query**.
+- Dataset stored in **Excel** and connected through **Power Query**.
 - Processed with **SQL queries** for structured transformations.
 - Final model built in **Power BI** with calculated columns and measures (DAX).

 ---

 ## ⭐ Features

 - **Interactive Data Visualization** – KPIs, charts, and maps.
 - **Filters & Slicers** – Drill down by country, campaign, and date.
 - **User Behavior Analysis** – Track session duration, bounce rate, engagement.